 Twenty-two parishes make up the America’s Wetland Birding Trail, and traveling through them is both an ecological and cultural experience.
 Lafourche Parish is part of the Grand Isle Loop, which includes portions of Louisiana’s best-known barrier island as well as inland birding destinations filled with shorebirds and seabirds.
 Download more information about the Grand Isle Loop on the Wetland Birding Trail.

 8. Charter Fishing

 Louisiana’s portion of the Gulf of Mexico offers some of the finest fishing in the world.
 The freshwater streams and saltwater wetlands of Lafourche Parish give both amateur and professional anglers innumerable opportunities to catch prize-worthy fish while making memories to last a lifetime.
 There way too many outfitters to list here, so get the full list of charter boat companies in the area.
 And read more about saltwater fishing in Louisiana.

 The Bayou Lafourche region’s history is honored at this Lockport museum, located in a historical (and well-preserved) bank built in 1910.
 Its permanent exhibit, titled Bayou Lafourche: 1910, is open on Tuesdays and Thursdays.

-Catch the Carnival spirit, Cajun style, at parades taking place throughout Lafourche Parish from January 28, 2018 through Mardi Gras Day (otherwise known as Fat Tuesday), February 13, 2018.
+Catch the Carnival spirit, Cajun style, at parades taking place throughout Lafourche Parish for two weeks leading up to Mardi Gras Day (otherwise known as Fat Tuesday), February 16, 2021.
 More than a dozen parades roll through the towns of Golden Meadow, Galliano, Larose, as well as the parish seat of Thibodaux.
 Learn more about the parade schedules.